 Just like there’s no single path to increase landing page conversions, there’s no one right way to design your landing page.

-With that in mind, here are a few landing pages for brands we’ve worked with that not only ended up paying for themselves, but that saw results like more time on site, increased conversions, reduced bounce rate, and more.
+With that in mind, here are a few landing pages for brands we’ve worked with that not only ended up paying for themselves, but that resulted in more time on site, increasing conversions, a reduced bounce rate, and more.

 What makes it successful: This landing page for test management software company Zephyr gets down to business.
 The offer is clear, the design is minimal, and the claims are backed up by impressive proof points.